Start today for FREE.

 Key Elements of a Commercial Lease Agreement

-The agreement includes several critical components:
+The agreement includes several critical components that both parties must understand and acknowledge:

-• Renewal Options: Provisions that allow the tenant to extend the lease term under specified conditions.
+• Renewal Options: Provisions that allow the tenant to extend the lease term under specified conditions

-• Sublease Clauses: Terms that govern whether the tenant can lease the space to another party.
+• Sublease Clauses: Terms that govern whether the tenant can lease the space to another party

-• Repercussions for Late Payments: Consequences that may arise if the tenant fails to pay rent on time.
+• Repercussions for Late Payments: Consequences that may arise if the tenant fails to pay rent on time

 Signing the Agreement